-Attica (region) Travel Guide
+Attica (region) Region

 Athens' Acropolis, Plaka lanes and major museums top most visits, with Piraeus ferries to the Saronic islands and Cape Sounion's Temple of Poseidon a popular coastal excursion.

-Athens and classical antiquity - Acropolis, museums, and modern city life.
+Known For: Athens and classical antiquity - Acropolis, museums, and modern city life.

-Apr-Jun, Sep-Oct - Comfortable sightseeing weather; fewer summer heat extremes.
+Best Months: Apr-Jun, Sep-Oct - Comfortable sightseeing weather; fewer summer heat extremes.

-Athens - Eleftherios Venizelos is the main international airport.
+Gateway City: Athens - Eleftherios Venizelos is the main international airport.

-Why Visit Attica (region) #
+Why Visit Attica (region)#

 No one should skip the Acropolis and its museum when visiting Athens; seeing the Parthenon up close clarifies classical Athens in a way books cannot.
 Go early or late in the day to avoid heat and school groups, and finish at the Acropolis Museum for context and sculpture close‑ups.